Move to pay-per-use, win with flexible consumption | Deloitte US has been added to your bookmarks.

 Why is it so hard?

-Transforming to consumption-based modeling is extremely challenging because it calls for a fundamentally different way of doing business.
-For established businesses that are used to winning in the traditional way, the task is that much harder because current organizational capabilities may not support the new model, and entrenched, risk-averse stakeholders may be resistant to the required changes.
-In addition, they may need to sacrifice short-term performance for the sake of long-term success, which has significant implications both internally and externally.
+For established businesses, transforming to consumption-based modeling calls for a fundamentally different way of doing business.
+Current organizational capabilities may not support the new model, and entrenched, risk-averse stakeholders may be resistant to the required changes.
+In addition, short-term performance may need to be sacrificed for the sake of long-term success, which has significant implications both internally and externally.

 - What type of business model should we have?